Poetry Matters Project

 1. All work must be original and previously unpublished.
 We accept simultaneous submissions, but please let us know immediately if your work is accepted elsewhere.

-5. All submissions should include a cover letter with:
+5. All submissions should include

 • your name